 Be sure to proofread your proposal and strive to avoid any grammar, spelling, and punctuation errors.

-The thesis should be organized into something like the following structure:
+The thesis should be organized into something like the following structure (though consult with your advisor for more specific guidance):

 - Appendix(es) [only if required by the project; e.g., curriculum project]

-Complete theses should be between 6,000-8,000 words, including references (but excluding any appendices).
+Complete theses should be between 6,000-8,000 words, including references and the curriculum appendices of curriculum projects.

 Thesis Draft Formatting